abwankhede/trip/README.md

 # trip
 Application for Train ticket from London to France

-Requested functionalities, we need to design the following APIs:
+For the Requested functionalities, we need to design the following APIs:

 **Submit Ticket Purchase API:**